ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 3. The TEEP Agent finds that no such TA is already installed, but that it can be obtained from a given TAM.
-The TEEP Agent passes the TAM URI (e.g., "https://example.com/tam") to the TEEP/HTTP Client.
+The TEEP Agent passes back the TAM URI (e.g., "https://example.com/tam") to the TEEP/HTTP Client.

 4. The TEEP/HTTP Client sends an HTTP POST request to the TAM URI: